AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ### Creating Typology Rule to Support One-Click List-Unsubscribe:

-Create the new Typology Rule
+Create the new Typology Rule:

-From the Navigation Tree click "new" to create a new Typology
+* From the Navigation Tree click "new" to create a new Typology

 ![image](/help/assets/CreatingTypologyRules1.png)

-Proceed to configure the typology rule
+Proceed to configure the typology rule:

 * Rule Type : control
 * Channel: email